AmardeepSingh-06/Netflix-Clone/README.md

 │   └── ...    #   images
 └── README.md   # Project README
 ```

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 **Note**: This is a clone project for educational purposes only and is not intended for commercial use.